INRIA/scikit-learn-mooc/_sources/trees/trees_module_take_away.md

 - are suited for both regression and classification problems;
 - are non-parametric models;
 - are not able to extrapolate;
-- are sensible to hyperparameter tuning.
+- are sensitive to hyperparameter tuning.

 ## To go further